What is Pathology?

 Q: What’s the most rewarding part of your job?

 A: The most rewarding part of my job is the closure it provides my patients and their families.
 Speaking specifically to my intended specialty, I look forward to providing answers to difficult questions so that families can begin to heal after their loved one has passed.
-However, even in the broader view of making diagnoses based on tissue, knowing the patient has been worried about this new "mass"—and knowing that whatever answer I provide them will help them plan the next steps—gives me great personal satisfaction.
-Another major perk of this field is the flexibility of my days which provides a healthy work-life balance.
+However, even in the broader view of making diagnoses based on tissue, knowing the patient has been worried about this new “mass” — and knowing that whatever answer I provide them will help them plan the next steps — gives me great personal satisfaction.
+Another major perk of this field is the flexibility of my days, which provides a healthy work-life balance.

 A Career in Pathology

-A pathologist’s time is spent caring for outpatients, doing laboratory work, performing procedures and tests, discussing cases with other doctors and visiting hospital wards.
+A pathologist’s time is spent caring for outpatients, doing laboratory work, performing procedures and tests, discussing cases with other doctors, and visiting hospital wards.
 Meetings and administration tasks absorb a lot of time, and hours are also spent consulting with other specialists, doing research, studying, and teaching.
-Most pathologists work a typical 40-hour week, and some are also on-call—available for consultation at night or on days off.
+Most pathologists work a typical 40-hour week, and some are also on-call — available for consultation at night or on days off.

-Because pathologists diagnose and study a wide spectrum of illnesses and conditions, they can have a great impact on the individual lives of patients as well as overall community health.
+Because pathologists diagnose and study a wide spectrum of illnesses and conditions, they can have a great impact on the lives of individual patients as well as overall community health.

 Demand for Pathologists

 The demand for pathologists is as certain as the occurrence of disease and death among the world’s population.
 In other words, pathologists will always be needed.
-And that demand grows as the world population ages—diseases disproportionately affect older people.
-Pathologists too—like doctors in all medical fields—are an aging population, and as those doctors retire, the United States will see an increasing shortage of pathology specialists.
+And that demand grows as the world population ages — diseases disproportionately affect older people.
+Pathologists, too — like doctors in all medical fields — are an aging population, and as those doctors retire, the United States will see an increasing shortage of pathology specialists.

-Related resources:
+Related Blogs